tromey/emacs-ffi/README.md

-This is a simple FFI for Emacs.
+This is an FFI for Emacs.
 It is based on libffi and relies on the dynamic modules work to be loaded into Emacs.
+It is relatively full-featured, but for the time being low-level.

 I'd appreciate your feedback, either via email or issues on github.